dumpacson/Blood-Bank-Donation-System/README.md

 - Make an Appointment - New & old donors can make an appointment to avoid waiting in line to donate their blood.

-- Contact Us – Blood Bank’s Information
+- Contact Us – Blood Bank’s Information.<br/><br/>

 2. Register page

-a.
-Page for donors to make new accounts for the system.
+- Page for donors to make new accounts for the system.<br/><br/>

 3. Login page

-a.
-Page for doctors and donors to log into their account.
+- Page for doctors and donors to log into their account.<br/><br/>

 4. Profile Page

 	a.
 Doctor

-- Profile (pic) - dropdown (account details, donors’ table)
+- Profile Icon - Dropdown (account details, donations’ table, donors’ table)
-- Donors Detail page - List of all the details of the donors.
+- Donors Page - List of all the details of the donors.
 (ID, Name, Age, Gender, Blood Type, Date of Donation)
 - Donations Page - List of all the details of the donations.
-(ID, Name, Age, Gender, Blood Type, Date of Donation)
+(ID, Name, Age, Gender, Blood Type, Date of Donation)<br/><br/>

 	b.
 Donor

-- Profile (pic) - dropdown (account details, past donations)
+- Profile Icon - Dropdown (account details, past donations)
-- Make An Appointment
+- Make An Appointment<br/><br/>

 5. Make An Appointment Page

-New & old donors can make an appointment to avoid walk-in & waiting in line to donate their blood.
+- New & old donors can make an appointment to avoid walk-in & waiting in line to donate their blood.

 ```python